JuliusStoll/Website-v2/content/en/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Behavioral Sciences
 - Applied Microeconomics
+- Behavioral Public Policy
 - Causal Inference

 # Education to show in About widget
 education:
   courses:
-  - course: PhD in Economics
+  - course: PhD student in Economics
     institution: Hertie School, current

   - course: MSc in Behavioural Economics